Theory of Change (ToC)

 - Way to measure your impact and show success

-Strong ToC can lead you to a lot of other benefits.
+Strong ToC can also have a lot of other benefits.
 A paper published by NPC, New Philanthropy Capital, stated that Theory of Change is beneficial in 3 different ways:

 You can use ToC as your strategic review that brings all of your organization’s members to focus on the change, goals, or impact that you want to achieve, instead of how the organization is doing currently.
 Because, it considers the causal link, stakeholder’s perspective, and needed evidence to support the initiatives.

-Assumptions that might be unnoticed could also be revealed through a ToC.
+TOC also helps reveal unnoticed assumptions.
 You want to know whether your assumptions are actually based on evidence or it’s just another constraint and whether it can be changed.

 This way, you will know if you are doing the right thing or not.
 The more evidence-based you are in your ToC, the more likely your approach will work.

 Since ToC requires backward mapping, not all organizations are comfortable doing it and will find it difficult.
-However, it is very crucial to implement it because ToC is a strategy for you to design what is actually needed to reach your goals.
+However, it is very crucial to implement it because ToC is a strategy for you to decide what you actually need to reach your goals.

 Theory of Change is an important basis for you to measure and then evaluate.
 In order to understand your success, you need to start measuring the right parameters or indicators.
 These indicators can be derived from understanding your key outcomes.
 Which is exactly what a ToC does.